Striveworks/valor/docs/technical_concepts.md

 ## Authentication

 The API can be run without authentication (by default), or with authentication with a single global username and password.
-To set this up, set the following environment variables when running the backend:
+To set this up, set the following environment variables when running the back end:

 - Set the environment variables `VALOR_SECRET_KEY`, `VALOR_USERNAME`, and `VALOR_PASSWORD` manually (e.g., `export SECRET_KEY=<secret key>`)
 - Set these env variables in a file named `.env.auth`, and place that file in the `api` directory.
 An example of such a file would look like: